BatterieNguyen/English/Environment/Sample.md

-Some industrialized countries have serious environmental problems.
+## _1.Some industrialized countries have serious environmental problems.
 The damage to the environment is an inevitable result when a country tends to improve its standard of living.
-To what extent do you agree or disagree?
+To what extent do you agree or disagree?_

 [opinion] there are a couple of complementary components if operated properly → economic development and environmental protection are not inimical, but complementary.
 They are intertwined and can be promoted simultaneously.